datacommonsorg/data/scripts/fao/README.md

 ### Download URL

 CSV file is available for download from https://fenixservices.fao.org/faostat/static/bulkdownloads/Exchange_rate_E_All_Data_(Normalized).zip.
-The dataset is called "Exchange_rate_E_All_Data_(Normalized).csv".
+The dataset is called `Exchange_rate_E_All_Data_(Normalized).csv`.

 ### Overview

-> This import includes the exchange rate of currency broken down by country, currency standardization type (details below), and currency (using ISO 4217 Currency Code).
+This import includes the exchange rate of currency broken down by country, currency standardization type (details below), and currency (using ISO 4217 Currency Code).
 Exchange rates are defined as the price of one country’s currency for another currency.

 This dataset includes monthly and annual exchange rates for the currency of each country per USDollar.
 For each year, this dataset also calculates a Standardized exchange rate which uses that country’s current currency and compares that to the USDollar.